Norovirus infection: when to consult a doctor?

 - Diarrhoea (watery, non-bloody stools)

-- Close contact: Sharing utensils, shaking hands, or living in close quarters with an infected person.
+- Person-to-person interaction: Shaking hands, sharing utensils, or being in close quarters with an infected individual.

 Risk factors